ratwolfzero/ratwolfzero/README.md

 my name is Ralf

 - 🔭 I’m currently working on: Hopalong Attractor
-- 🌱 I’m currently learning: Python, Rust and Julia
+- 🌱 I’m learning: Python, Rust and Julia
 - 📫 How to reach me: ratwolf@duck.com